xebia/cypress-training/docs/5-isolation.md

    2. extend the timeout of your assertion
    3. extent the timoout of your complete testsuite

-## Exercise: Wait on your response

-With Cypress you do not have to wait on a response.
-It will automatically wait for your selector to appear in the DOM.
-However in our previous step we've exceeded the default time-out value of Cypress (4000ms).
-We do not want to increase this as this would slow down our tests and hide performance issues.
-However in this case we want to make sure that the page still loads after our 10 second delay.
-We can solve this by waiting explicitly for our `cy.intercept` action.

-1. Modify your test in such a way that your assertion does not time-out.
-2. There are multiple ways to do this.
-Can you think of one or more options?
-If so, try to apply them in new tests.

 ## Exercise: invoke a Request to reset endpoint

 ⚠️ for the next 2 exercises, start the server